 Is the Seaside Heights Boardwalk Open?

-Yes — the Seaside Heights boardwalk itself is open 24 hours a day, 365 days a year.
-You can walk it any time, in any season, for free.
+Yes.
+The Seaside Heights boardwalk is open 24 hours a day, every day of the year.
+You can walk it in January at midnight and nobody will stop you.

-Summer (late June – Labor Day): Rides, arcades, food stands, shops — pretty much everything is running.
-Most businesses open before noon.
+Peak Summer (late June – Labor Day): Everything runs.
+Rides, arcades, food stands, shops.
+Most businesses open before noon, and attractions open at noon.
 Evenings get crowded fast, especially on weekends.

 Spring and Fall (April – late June and September – October): The boardwalk is quieter but not dead.
-Casino Pier rides typically run on weekends from around noon to 6 PM.
+Casino Pier rides typically run on weekends from around noon to 6 PM, with fewer rides open.
 Most shops are on reduced hours or weekends only, but you’ll always find a few places open.

-The Seaside Heights boardwalk itself never closes, but individual businesses set their own hours.
+Though the Seaside Heights boardwalk itself never closes, individual businesses set their own hours.
 For rides specifically, Casino Pier posts updated schedules on their website and social media.
 Always worth a quick check before you drive down.

 How Long Is the Seaside Heights Boardwalk?